LucaDeSiena/MuRAT/README.md

 2. Work in the downloaded folder after moving it to an appropriate location on your system.

+3. Check that the IRTools have been downloaded in the corresponding folder in the working directory.
+Otherwise download them from https://github.com/jnagy1/IRtools/tree/ebd70d4036c3cd8c82fc1e17033351491fddf11f.

-3. Open one of the two input .mlx files, providing a step-by-step explanation of all inputs (Murat_input_MSH.mlx or Murat_input_Romania.mlx) and create your own.
+4. Open one of the three input .mlx files, providing a step-by-step explanation of all inputs (*Murat_inputMSH.mlx*, *Murat_inputRomania.mlx*, or *Murat_inputToba.mlx*) and create your own.

-4. MuRAT works with [SAC files](https://ds.iris.edu/files/sac-manual/) that must be stored into a single folder and corrected for the instrument function.
+5. MuRAT works with [SAC files](https://ds.iris.edu/files/sac-manual/) that must be stored into a single folder and corrected for the instrument function.
 The files must have populated headers, although the code can work using just the following header fields:

               a.
 The P-wave picking in the reference time of the waveform.
               b.
 The coordinates of the event.